Can Your iPad Replace Your Laptop?

 Screen Size and Cost Considerations

-Before replacing your laptop, consider two big factors:
+Before replacing your laptop, consider two big factors.

 1. Screen Size

-Laptops can go much larger — and often feel less cramped when using multiple windows.
+iPads range from 8 inches to 13 inches.
+Laptops can go much larger — and often feel less cramped when juggling multiple windows.

 If you’re used to a 15- or 16-inch laptop, an 11-inch iPad may feel tight.